LLan-ovoy/Memory-Baguette/Course_Notes/DDS.md

         - if primary dead, will automated choose ganother secondary as primary
       * Secondaries
         - Contains copied data from a master.
+      * pro/con:
+        * Pro: scalability, intensive read; resilience
+        * Cons: poor intensive write, inconsistency
       * Peer-to-peer replication

 * sharding + replications = **Scalability + Fault Tolerance**
   *  Primary-Secondary replication and sharding
     * Multiple nodes.
       * Each data only has one master.
       * A node can be a master for some data and slave for others.

 * CAP Theorem => only get two

+  * ACID addresses an individual node's data consistency.
+CAP addresses cluster-wide data consistency
     * Consistancy
       * all nodes on-dated
       * when updating, cannot write (sacrifies availability)

     * Availability
       * Non-failing node must response

     * Partition Tolerance - communication
       * survive from **communication** breakages

     * MongoDB: mainly Consistancy and partition Tolerance, but can configure